cscart/docs/en/user_guide/settings/appearance.rst

 * **Product list default sorting**—the default order in which products are sorted on a product list page.

-* **Enable quick view**—if you enable this setting, the **Quick view** button will appear on the product picture when the customer hovers a cursor on it.
+* **Enable quick view**—if you enable this setting, the **Quick view** button will appear on the product list when the customer hovers a cursor over the product; that button will open a pop-up window with product information.

 ===============
 Common Settings
 ===============

-The following settings apply both to the storefront and the administration panel:
+The following settings apply both to the storefront and the Administration panel:

 * **Date format**